ARaveala/ft_transendence_dev_docu/Minimal_technical_requirement.md

 // this should be removed , check if any useful data there first We are not restricted to using Docker, [here](container_technologies.md) is a small rundown of choices

  You will be able to choose the modules you want among a large list, but each module and mandatory element contains technical constraints you cannot bypass.
 So you can select the topics you like, ***but not technologies you like***.

+## Modules that help fulfill the requirements
+- Minor module: Use a database for the backend: While not mandatory, the requirements imply that you will need a place to store data.
+A database is the standard way to do this.
+Alternative storage methods blockchain, in memory stoarge and browser storage.
+- Minor module: Expanding Browser Compatibility: This module helps ensure the game runs on the various browsers that a user might have.